New Policies to Keep Patients Safe During COVID-19

 Denver Health Chief Quality Officer Tom MacKenzie, MD said Denver Health is expanding its testing capacity because it is getting easier to obtain the proper testing supplies.

 The tests will be conducted on site, at Denver Health's lab, and results are expected to be available within 24 hours.
-They will be conducted on all patients, regardless of insurance status or ability to pay.
+They will be conducted on all patients, regardless of insurance status.
 For patients with health insurance, insurance companies are required to cover the cost of COVID-19 testing and your insurance company will be billed directly.
 For Colorado Indigent Care Program and Denver Health Financial Assistance Program (CICP/DFAP) patients, there is no cost for the testing, but there may be a co-pay for the associated visit.
 Self-pay patients will be billed Denver Health’s Self-pay rate for all services related to COVID 19, and are encouraged to apply for assistance through our enrollment department if needed.
 There may be additional costs for all patients for any other services that are provided at the time the testing is performed.

 Limited Denver Health COVID-19 Testing Locations